alexhgh/Project_Chat/projects/proj1_chat/spec.md

     $ python client.py Scott 127.0.0.1 55555

-This command should connect to the server at the given address and port number, and then send a message with the name Scott.
+This command should connect to the server at the given address and PORT number, and then send a message with the name Scott.

 After being started, the client should listen for messages from the server and from stdin.
 Messages from the server should be printed to the command line (after being stripped of any spaces at the end) and messages from stdin should be sent to the server (after being padded with spaces, as needed).
 The client code should print [Me] before each message sent by that particular client so that the client can differentiate its own messages from messages sent by others.
 When the client gets a message from the server, it should write over the `[Me]` with the message from the server.
 For an example of this, take a look at the demo video linked above.

-Here's an example of a client's interaction with a server that was started locally on port 55555:
+Here's an example of a client's interaction with a server that was started locally on PORT 55555:

 	python client.py Panda localhost 55555
 	[Me] Hello world!